 If you require removal of one or more teeth, we believe you deserve a dental extraction experience that is expertly performed and gentle.
 Both Doctors Stephen Malone and Michael Costa have many years of experience doing this, so rarely are patients in need of going to an oral surgeon.
 Even wisdom teeth removal is a common procedure in our Knoxville, TN office.

 Because our focus is on you, procedures and conversations are never hurried.
 Gentleness goes hand in hand with taking time to carefully remove teeth in the way that puts the least strain on your jaw and causes the least post-operative inflammation.
-And, equipped with today’s modern dental techniques and materials, including the use of oral conscious sedation, effective local numbing agents, and methods that help speed your healing and recovery process, our dentists can remove your teeth with minimal pain and less time recovering, for which post-operative treatment rarely requires more than a simple over-the-counter pain reliever.
+And, equipped with today’s modern dental techniques and materials, effective local numbing agents, and methods that help speed your healing and recovery process, our dentists can remove your teeth with minimal pain and less time recovering, for which post-operative treatment rarely requires more than a simple over-the-counter pain reliever.

 Should your tooth be removed?

 Ideally, we would love for all of our patients to keep all of their adult teeth for their lifetime.
 However, injuries, accidents, and decay all occur and sometimes a tooth becomes so damaged that it cannot be saved.
 Extraction might be necessary, for example, if decay has progressed beyond the surface of the tooth and down to the root, or if a tooth has broken too significantly to repair.
 After removal of the damaged tooth, a bridge or implant-retained crown can be used to fill the gap.